Thinking Beyond Opioids and Street Drugs

 Control your Living Environment.

 Ensure that your home, yard, and garden are free of toxic chemicals that can compromise your health.
 Use safe, biodegradable cleaning agents.
-If you worry that your kids or pets will be poisoned by household cleaners, you are buying the wrong kind.
+If you ever worry that your kids or pets will poison themselves by getting into the household cleaners, you are buying the wrong kind.

 Influence Your Community.

 Build networks, reach out to others, and build influence.
 Celebrate the achievements of your neighbors and family members.
 Promote positive efforts that benefit the local community.
 Building strong social networks helps to alleviate dependencies that drive individuals towards chemically based solutions.

 Nine out of ten cells in your body are microbial.
 These cells can work with you to support or restore good health.
 In fact, microbes can carry out every single function that we utilize pharmaceuticals to perform.
 If not managed properly, microbes can also work against you to cause a condition known as dysbiosis.
 Dysbiosis is associated with almost every known disease.
 Our online course will share more about managing your microbiome so that microbes work with you to support better health.
 Click here to register at a discounted price.

 Consider chemical options only after you are certain that your nutritional, emotional, and lifestyle needs have been addressed.